jrodal98/website/content/posts/dropdown-terminals.md

 type: "post"
 ---

-Tutorial on implementing dropdown terminals in i3 using the scratchpad feature
+This tutorial provides a step-by-step guide on how to implement dropdown terminals in i3 using the scratchpad feature.
+The tutorial includes examples of how the dropdown terminals can be used and provides a detailed explanation of the necessary i3 configuration and accompanying script.

 <!--more-->